outsidedav/swift/authenticate/app_id.md

 # Adding user authentication

-Application security can be incredibly complicated.
-For most developers, it's one of the hardest parts of creating an app.
-How can you be sure that you are protecting your users information?
-By integrating {{site.data.keyword.appid_full}} into your apps, you can secure resources and add authentication; even when you don't have much security experience.
+Application security is incredibly complicated.
+For most Developers, it's one of the more difficult tasks of creating an app.
+How can you be sure that you're protecting your users information?
+By integrating {{site.data.keyword.appid_full}} into your apps, you can secure resources and add authentication, even when you don't have much security experience.

-By requiring users to sign in, you can store user data such as app preferences (or information from public social profiles), and then leverage that data to customize each users experience within the app. {{site.data.keyword.appid_short_notm}} provides a log in framework for you, but you can also bring your own branded sign-in screens to use with cloud directory.
+By requiring users to sign in, you can store user data such as app preferences (or information from public social profiles), and then use that data to customize each users experience within the app. {{site.data.keyword.appid_short_notm}} provides a log in framework for you, but you can also bring your own branded sign-in screens to use with cloud directory.

 For all of the ways that you can use {{site.data.keyword.appid_short_notm}} and architecture information, see [About {{site.data.keyword.appid_short_notm}}](/docs/services/appid/about.html).

 ## Before you begin
+{: #before}

 First, be sure that you have the following prerequisites ready to go:
 * CocoaPods (version 1.1.0 or higher)
 * iOS (version 9 or higher)
 * MacOS (version 10.11.5 or higher)
 * Xcode (version 9.0.1 or higher)

 ## Step 1.
 Creating an instance of {{site.data.keyword.appid_short_notm}}
+{: #create_instance}

-Provision an instance of the service:
+Create an instance of the {{site.data.keyword.appid_short_notm}} service:

 1. In the [{{site.data.keyword.cloud_notm}} catalog](https://console.bluemix.net/catalog/), select {{site.data.keyword.appid_short_notm}}.
 The service configuration screen opens.
 2. Give your service instance a name, or use the preset name.
 3. Select your pricing plan and click **Create**.

 ## Step 2.
 Installing the iOS Swift SDK
+{: #install_sdk}

 The service provides an SDK to help make coding your app easier.
 The SDK must be installed in your app code.